tcheukueppoo/maat/docs/gc.md

 * Most objects are maatine-local.
 * Only a few number of maatines (a.k.a threads) might need a GC run at the same time.
 * Concurrent collection avoids us from stoping the world, each maatine performs it collection(in gen or inc mode) without annoying other maatines unless necessary.

 With this design, major problems faced during collection are the following:

 ## Collection of open upvalues scattered across states of a Maatine

-A Maatine has atleast one state which with the use of its own stack, simply has to run a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before
+A Maatine has at least one state which with the use of its own stack, simply has to run a function which is literally just a closure that possibly has open upvalues pointing to values living in the stack of another state (if any) of this same maatine, the latter state may have not been marked and ends up collected but before